R – Defintions of Ailments

 – Randomized clinical trial – A study in which patients with similar traits, such as extent of disease, are chosen or selected by chance to be placed in separate groups that are comparing different treatments.

 – RAS – See Renin-angiotensin system.
 In the field of molecular biology, RAS is the name of a protein, the gene that encodes it, and the family and super family of proteins to which it belongs.
 RAS is a signal transduction protein, which means that it communicates signals from outside the cell to the nucleus.
 Certain mutations in RAS genes can permanently activate RAS, which can result in the incorrect propagation of intracellular signals.
 Disregulated RAS signaling can ultimately lead to tumor growth and metastasis.
-Indeed, 20-25% of the human tumors contain activating mutations in RAS, and in specific tumor types this figure can be as high as 90%.
+Indeed, 20-25% of the human contain activating mutations in RAS, and in specific tumor types this figure can be as high as 90%.
 The RAS super family of small GTPases includes the RAS, Rho, Arf, Rab, and Ran families.

 – RAST – Radioallergosorbent test.
 A blood test that measures levels of specific antibodies produced by the body's immune system, used to test for allergic reactions.